ChanthMiao/ghc-wiki-mirror/javascript-backend.md

 As we have workarounds, we don't plan to work on #20741 until we have a usable JS backend.
 But we might work on it after it's done.
 Any help or feedback on #20741 is welcome.

 ### What are we going to do about GHC's many native-code-centric flags (e.g. -fPIC, -shared, -msse2).
 Will these be errors if used when targetting Javascript?

 There are currently ignored by backends that don't use them.
 We could probably detect and report their use during command-line flags validation but it is out of the scope of the JS backend implementation.

 ### Are there plans to support the Ticky-Ticky profiler?
 Cost-centre profiling?

-I don't see why we wouldn't support them.
+I don't see why we wouldn't support them (cost centre profiling has been supported in GHCJS before, but a few pieces are broken, ticky-ticky profiling hasn't been supported yet)

 In addition, we could also support JS specific debugging to harness browser's debugging tools.